-Students can download CBSE Class 12 Maths syllabus 2020-2021 from the pdf provided below.
-Students must refer it whenever they sit for studies.
+Students can download CBSE Class 12 Maths Syllabus 2020-2021 from the pdf provided below.
+They must refer it whenever they sit for studies.
 This CBSE Syllabus pdf will help students tracking a record of what all topics they have covered till now what they have to cover.

 |No.||Units||No. of Periods||Marks|

 |IV.||Vectors and Three – Dimensional Geometry||26||14|

 Unit-I: Relations and Functions

 Types of relations: reflexive, symmetric, transitive and equivalence relations.
 One to one and onto functions.

 Definition, range, domain, principal value branch.

 Concept, notation, order, equality, types of matrices, zero and identity matrix, transpose of a matrix, symmetric and skew symmetric matrices.
 Operation on matrices: Addition and multiplication and multiplication with a scalar.
 Simple properties of addition, multiplication and scalar multiplication.
 Non-commutativity of multiplication of matrices, Invertible matrices; (Here all matrices will have real entries).

 Determinant of a square matrix (up to 3 x 3 matrices), minors, co-factors and applications of determinants in finding the area of a triangle.
 Adjoint and inverse of a square matrix. solving system of linear equations in two or three variables (having unique solution) using inverse of a matrix.